 Note that the current user is appended!
 This is so that concurrent test runs do not attempt to edit the same files.

-googledrive is checked on the current R release on Windows, via AppVeyor, and on several versions of R on Linux, via Travis CI.
+googledrive is checked on a large matrix of R versions and operating systems via GitHub Actions.
 We use codecov to track the test coverage.
 In general, the package is subjected to

 R CMD check, unit tests, and test coverage analysis after every push to GitHub.
-There are encrypted service account tokens on both AppVeyor and Travis CI, so tests against the Drive API can be run.
+For internal branches, an encrypted service account token is available on GHA, so tests against the Drive API can be run.